Collaborative Sculpture

 Tarna is a brilliant example of what can be achieved with passion, collaboration, and community.

-Click the button below to visit Tarna the Jackalope’s website and learn more:
+Click below to learn more:

-Ahqahizu, Monumental Granite Stone Carving, Toronto, Ontario, Canada, 2016
+Ahqahizu, Granite, Bronze, Toronto, Canada, 2016

 Ahqahizu is a project that was created and designed by Inuit carvers, Ruben Komangapik and Kuzy Curley, at York University.
 And was funded by the the Mobilization of Inuit Culture and Heritage (M.I.C.H).
-I was a stone carver, and artist assistant on this project, working alongside Ruben, Kuzy, and a small team of skilled workers.
+Lydia was a stone carver, and artist assistant on this project, working alongside Ruben, Kuzy, and a small team of skilled workers.

 This sculpture began as a monumental 8ft tall by 8ft wide, 30 ton (27,215.5 kg) piece of granite, and was shipped to Toronto, from Quebec.
 After carving away at its form, the finished piece stands at 15 tons, and it resides on the edge of York University’s LIONS stadium in Toronto, Ontario.